nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Format: `delete-i INDEX` or `delete-d INDEX`

+Pointers to take note when deleting an item or delivery:

 * Deletes an item or delivery at the specified `INDEX`.
 * The index refers to the index number shown in the displayed item/ delivery list.
 * The index **must be a positive integer** 1, 2, 3, …​